 To connect with and address such different needs while pushing the opportunity along, start with identifying the different roles involved in their purchasing processes: What criteria influence their perceptions of your product or service?
 This information should take the shape of buyer personas and should form the foundational targeting criteria for the targeted messaging in your Demand Generation activity.

 2. Lead Acquisition and Nurture Programs: Most marketers are particularly concerned with this area – and rightfully so.
-Acquisition and nurture have the clearest tie-back to revenue and comprise the lion-share of Marketing budgets.
+Acquisition and nurture have the clearest tie-back to revenue and comprise the lion's share of Marketing budgets.
 Given the volume of work and manpower that this effort requires, we often find opportunities to create greater efficiency here.
 The goal is to establish a Marketing ROI model where all Demand Generation activities can be attributed to revenue and optimized accordingly.
-First, demand generation stakeholders need to align on their vision for how to attract unknowns, convert them to leads, and nurture them up until they are handed to the Sales team.
+First, Demand Generation stakeholders need to align on their vision for how to attract unknowns, convert them to leads, and nurture them until they are handed to the Sales team.

 A thoughtful lead acquisition and nurture program will consider how the following elements will contribute to driving opportunities down the funnel:

 the paid, earned, and owned media that is used to build awareness and attract people to the site